Words of Wisdom

 Before you request our presence at an event, we request that you read our policies:

-- 12-14 business days’ notice is required to schedule in most cases.
+- At least 2 weeks' notice is required to schedule in most cases.

 - An instructor, an assistant, or an organization representative with authority must be present during events.